microfundiv-lab/KpMAGs/README.md

 # Klebsiella pneumoniae MAGs

-Repository with custom code used for investigating disease- and health-associated features of Klebsiella pneumoniae
+Repository with custom code used for investigating disease- and health-associated features of Klebsiella pneumoniae using MAGs and isolate genomes.

 ## Workflows